thinpig99/dacon_ktVisual/README.md

 # Project
-- 대회명: 2021 빅데이터 통신 플랫폼 경진대회
-- 대회 주제: 코로나 시대와 함께하는 국민의 음식, 배달 문화 변화에 대한 시각화 처리
-- 대회 설명: 빅데이터를 통해 코로나 시대 의미 있는 인사이트 도출 및 빅데이터 분석 생태계 활성화 및 아이디어 발굴
+- Title: 2021 Big Data Platform Competition
-- 대회 유형: 애널리틱스
+- Goal
+  - Visualization of changes in the food and delivery culture of the people with the coronavirus era.
+  - Develop meaningful insights and vitalize big data analysis ecosystems and discover ideas through big data
+- Category: Analytics
-- 사용 툴: python, matplotlib, seaborn, pandas
+- Tool Used: python, matplotlib, seaborn, pandas
-- 대회 기간: 2021.07 ~ 2021.08
+- Period: 2021.07 ~ 2021.08

 # Data
-- Delivery Data
-- From: KT Bigdata Platform
+- Delivery Data(From: KT Bigdata Platform)
-- Population Data
+- Population Data(From: KOSIS)
-- From: KOSIS
-- ShopOpenClose Data
+- ShopOpenClose Data(From: KLID)

-- From: KLID
+# Evaluation
+- Metric: User Voting, Qualitative Evaluation of the Panel
+- Public Score: 3rd
+- Private Score: 1st

 # PPT